CNES/aviso-fes/docs/source/prediction_engines.rst

     settings = pyfes.PerthRuntimeSettings().with_group_modulations(True)

+.. _inference_types:

 Inference Types
 ---------------

-The PERTH5 engine offers three modes for handling constituents not explicitly provided in the tidal atlas:
+PyFES offers four inference modes for handling constituents not explicitly provided in the tidal atlas.
+These modes are **generic** and can be used with any engine, although the recommended default depends on the tidal atlas:

 .. list-table:: Inference Types
    :header-rows: 1